Fighting climate change

 - 40% reduction in water reserves by 2030 compared with current levels (source: World Bank)

-Mitigate the causes of climate change
+Adhere to the 2 degrees target by mitigating the causes of climate change

 Adapt to the effects of climate change on water

-Build climate-responsible models
+Building climate-responsible models